 No direct online purchasing

 Banner Life is our top pick for term life insurance in Pennsylvania.
-It offers seven term lengths from 10 to 40 years and up to $10 million in coverage with competitive pricing of $21 to $25 for a 25-year-old on a 20-year, $250,000 policy.
+It offers seven term lengths from 10 to 40 years and up to $10 million in coverage.
+A 25-year-old pays $21 to $25 per month for a 20-year, $250,000 policy, the lowest rate in our Pennsylvania dataset at that profile.

 You can skip full underwriting to qualify for no-exam coverage up to $4 million.
-You can also customize your plan with four rider options, including accidental death benefit, waiver of premium, child rider and conversion.
-With an NAIC complaint index of 0.16, the company has very low customer complaints.
+Four rider options are available: accidental death benefit, waiver of premium, child rider and conversion.
+Banner Life's NAIC complaint index of 0.16 is well below the national baseline of 1.0, meaning the company draws far fewer complaints than expected for its market size.

 USAA